Technical Architecture: Svelte SEO and Prerendering Infrastructure

 Server-Side Rendering vs Static Site Generation

 Deploying pre-compiled static structures ensures that automated agents never encounter gateway timeout errors or infinite asynchronous loading states during their crawls.
-Search engines prioritize domains that demonstrate consistent, high-speed delivery, as it strongly indicates a robust and efficiently maintained technical infrastructure.
+Search engines prioritize domains that demonstrate consistent, high-speed delivery, as it strongly indicates a reliable and efficiently maintained technical infrastructure.
 However, modifying content within a statically generated environment requires triggering a completely new deployment pipeline sequence to reflect the database changes accurately.
 To prevent deployment bottlenecks, engineering teams must carefully architect their content repositories to minimize the frequency of full-scale structural recompilations.
+For a framework-agnostic comparison of when SSR, SSG, and proxy prerendering apply, see SSR vs SSG and prerendering alternatives.

 |---|---|---|---|